Thailand Elephant Service and Explorers

 DAYS 6-8: PAI AND WHITE WATER RAFTING

 After saying goodbye to our Elephant friends we will head to Pai, a beautiful, serene town in the foothills of the Himalayas.
 We will use this traveler’s perennial favorite as our base for our awesome rafting adventure.
-On this trip of a lifetime we’ll navigate a meandering path through the quiet jungle; tackling challenging rapids, spotting wildlife, swimming in gorges, enjoying showers under waterfalls and relaxing in hot springs.
+On this journey of a lifetime we’ll navigate a meandering path through the quiet jungle; tackling challenging rapids, spotting wildlife, swimming in gorges, enjoying showers under waterfalls and relaxing in hot springs.
 On our rafting adventure we will have the ultimate jungle experience staying in a peaceful and secluded bamboo hut on the river.

 DAY 9: CHIANG MAI

 To round out this incredible journey, spend some time soaking up all the last minute flavors of this trendy city.
 Enjoy a famed Thai massage, see beautiful Doi Suthep, grab last minute souvenirs while navigating the night market or simply soak up the atmosphere, before one final dinner with all your newfound best friends to celebrate an incredible trip.

 DAY 10: GROUP FLIGHT RETURNS TO THE USA